The Bionic guide to invoice financing

 How does invoice financing work?

 Invoice financing works in the same way as many other financing products.
-A bank (or other lender) will lend money to your business up to the value of an invoice or a number of invoices that you send to your customers.
+A bank (or another lender) will allow your business to borrow money up to the value of an invoice or a number of invoices that you send to your customers.
 This invoice loan will be offered in return for a fee, which is calculated as a proportion of the value of the invoice or invoices.

-- Invoice factoring - Also known as debt factoring, this is when a business sells its unpaid invoices to a bank or other lender.
-Technically, this is not a loan, as the financier buys the invoice or invoices and then immediately pays a proportion of the value of the invoice - typically around 85% - with the rest paid once it collects the invoice payment from the original customer.
-In return, the ‘lender’ will charge an invoice financing fee and/or interest to your business.
+- Invoice factoring is usually only available on specific invoices from approved and creditworthy clients.
+The lender buys these invoices and immediately pays a proportion of the value of the invoice - typically around 85% - with the rest paid once it collects the invoice payment from the original customer.
+The big difference here though is that the lender takes payments directly from your customers on your behalf, so there's no confidentiality.

-- Invoice discounting - This is a more traditional type of loan, whereby a bank will lend money against an unpaid invoice.
-With this type of financing, you would still be responsible for collecting payment from your customer, and then would use that money to repay the loan.
-As with factoring, the lender will charge either interest or fees for this service.
+- Invoice discounting usually involves you borrowing against all of your company's invoices as collateral against a loan.
+This means it's more like a more traditional type of loan, whereby a bank will lend money against an unpaid invoice.
+With this type of financing, you're still responsible for collecting payments from your customers - so there is some confidentiality - and you use any money you collect to repay the loan.

 Is your business eligible for invoice financing?